 - A bit expensive for additional filtration

 - Installation kit not included with all systems

 We also like that this system comes with a monitoring system so you can see the longevity of the filters.
 It was also easy to set up and easy to change cartridges.
 There’s a one-year warranty included and a free lifetime support number.
-We found that this system was well worth the cost, and it’s clear that customers love this system as it’s highly rated.

 - The system works for well and municipal water systems

 Reverse Osmosis Revolution is a whole house filter that uses a two-stage process with ¾ inch valves.
 In the first part of the filtration system, you’ll filter out dirt, silt, sand, scale, rust, and dust.
 The second part of the filtration system is a modern Five Micron High Dirt Capacity CTO Block Filter.
 It also uses a traditional 10” by 2.5” cartridge and comes with a 10” housing.

 For connections, you’ll need a 20 to 80 psi for water pressure, and it’s rated for a flow rate between 1 GPM to 10 GPM for a ¾” in and out, which is standard.
 However, the installation kit doesn’t include necessary O rings.
 You’ll need to purchase the gasket separately.

 The carbon filter with the system does not work for all sediment, and you’ll need to purchase a higher quality carbon filter if you want to ensure that you remove sulfur and other chemicals.